NYCPlanning/ae-data-flow/documentation/design.md

 The "all" domain contains every other domain plus "Boroughs".
 The "admin" domain contains administrative boundaries, other than Boroughs.
 Boroughs are excluded from the "admin" domain because tax lots depend on the Borough Ids existing.
 Rebuilding Boroughs would require also require rebuilding tax lots.

 The "capital-planning" domain applies to tables derived from the capital planning database.
 The "pluto" domain applies to tables derived from the "pluto" dataset.

+A domain must be specified with a `BUILD` environment variable when running the data-flow